top of page

 as well as 'days of the week', 'months of the year' and 'the weather'.

-The younger children take part in activities which encourage the learning of peers names, finger ryhmes, listening and attention.
+The younger children take part in activities which encourage the listening and communication e.g. bingo listening games, ryhmes, talking tales etc.

 The main room is set up with an array of continuous provision including: